Ichoran/functional-antipattern/RandomStateAntipattern.md

 def nextString(length: Int) = nextTF.replicateA(length).map(_.mkString)
 ```

-This wasn't terribly arduous, but it also wasn't free.
-We needed an extra concept (`replicateA`--just because we
+This wasn't terribly arduous, but it wasn't completely free.
+We needed a different method
+and thus had more to learn to be productive (just because we have `replicateA` doesn't mean
-have `replicateA` doesn't mean we can forget about `fill`!).
+we can forget about `fill`!), but since we don't have to think about `fill` as well
+right _now_ this is only slows learning, not understanding once you're familiar.

 Note that referential transparency is only buying us that we do not have to understand the
-extremely simple rules for using `Rng`; and we're having to use a wider range of mechanics
+extremely simple rules for using `Rng`; and with `State` we're having to use a wider range
-to compensate.
-Here', it's not a big deal, once you get used to it, but it's not helping
+of mechanics to compensate.
+It's not a big deal, once you get used to it, but it's not
-us out.
+helping us out.

 ## Crisis: don't cross the streams!